 - Joel clicks the profile picture, and selects Log Out.

-Log in to the NTO community as Samantha.
+Log in to the NTO site as Samantha.

 - Joel checks his email for a new verification code, and enters it in the Verify page.